remykarem/remykarem.github.io/books-src/cryptography-book/src/formats/jwt.md

 A JWT is a dot-separated Base64-URL-safe-encoded JSON representation of **signature**, **claims** (eg. who you claim to be), **ciphertext**, and other metadata.

-A JWT can either be a:
+A JWT can follow either structure:
 * JWS
 * JWE